-The solution can be a parameterised version by Soulsby et. al. (1993), calculating the mean shear stress or the maximum shear stress, respectively.
+The solution can be a parameterised version by Soulsby et. al. (1993), calculating the mean shear stress, the maximum shear stress or the RMS shear stress, respectively.

 It is also possible to choose an approach by Fredsøe (1981), where the bed shear stress is found by the maximum value of a pure current solution and a solution that considers a modified bed roughness due to the waves.